m4rtnstbblr/m4rtnstbblr.github.io/_pages/cv.md

 permalink: /cv/
 title: cv
 nav: true
-nav_order: 5
+nav_order: 2
 cv_pdf: Stobbelaar_Lebenslauf.pdf
 description: This is my CV.
-You can also download the german version as a PDF.
+You can also download the PDF version (in german).
 toc:
   sidebar: left
 ---